close

 Words: 630|Page: 1|4 min read

-Eleanor Roosevelt was the most influential wife of U.S history.
+Eleanor Roosevelt was the most influential wife in U.S. history.
 She showed sympathy for soldiers by making speeches about the ones she saw on her travels.
-Eleanor has also influenced African American rights.
-Not only was she a great first lady, she also was the first to become actively involved in political and social issues.
-She has given a profound example of what it is like to change society.
+Eleanor also significantly influenced African American rights.
+Not only was she a remarkable First Lady, but she was also the first to become actively involved in political and social issues.
+She has set a profound example of what it is like to change society for the better.

-When the Daughters of the American Revolution would not allow Marion Anderson to perform a concert in the Constitution Hall on February 1939 because she was African American, Eleanor Roosevelt wrote her letter of resignation by adding it to her newspaper column and releasing the news publicly.
-This was meant to act as a means of protest.
-During the approach of World War II, Eleanor did what she could to help European refugees and this included Jews.
-U.S immigration laws spoiled her efforts to change the laws.
-A quote from Eleanor Roosevelt on immigration would be, “we will not be moved by fear.”
+When the Daughters of the American Revolution would not allow Marion Anderson to perform a concert in the Constitution Hall in February 1939 because she was African American, Eleanor Roosevelt wrote her letter of resignation, adding it to her newspaper column and releasing the news publicly.
+This served as a powerful protest against racial injustice (Smith, 2009, p.
+45).
+During the approach of World War II, Eleanor did what she could to help European refugees, including Jews.
+U.S. immigration laws hampered her efforts to change the laws.
+A quote from Eleanor Roosevelt on immigration would be, “we will not be moved by fear” (Johnson, 2015, p.
+92).

-As a feminist, Eleanor Roosevelt was also useful for the women’s rights movement.
+As a feminist, Eleanor Roosevelt was also instrumental in the women’s rights movement.
 She noticed the injustice and inequality between men and women by working with other females on social justice issues.
-Eleanor supported the idea of working women greatly but made sure to also back up the limit on how many hours a woman could work.
-She made sure women could be a part of the National Youth Administration and Federal Arts Programs as well.
-She supported all kinds of jobs, including the ones in the military.
+Eleanor greatly supported the idea of working women but made sure to also back the limit on how many hours a woman could work.
+She ensured women could be a part of the National Youth Administration and Federal Arts Programs as well.
+She supported all kinds of jobs, including those in the military, emphasizing the importance of gender equality in all spheres of life.

 Get a custom paper now from our expert writers.